Bottlenose dolphin: Relations with other species

 Dolphins can exhibit altruistic behaviour toward other sea creatures.
 On Mahia Beach, New Zealand, on March 10, 2008, two pygmy sperm whales, a female and calf, stranded on the beach.
 Rescuers attempted to refloat them four times.
 Shortly, a playful bottlenose dolphin known to local residents as Moko arrived and, after apparently vocalizing at the whales, led them 200 m along a sandbar to the open sea, saving them from imminent euthanasia.
 In 2019 a female was observed caring for a juvenile melon-headed whale, the first reported instance of a bottlenose dolphin adopting a non-conspecific infant.

 The bottlenose dolphin can behave aggressively.
 Males fight for rank and access to females.
 During mating season, males compete vigorously with each other through displays of toughness and size, with a series of acts, such as head-butting.
 They display aggression towards sharks and smaller dolphin species.
 At least one population, off Scotland, has practiced infanticide, and also has attacked and killed harbour porpoises.
 University of Aberdeen researchers say the dolphins do not eat their victims, but are simply competing for food.
 However, Dr. Read of Duke University, a porpoise expert researching similar cases of porpoise killings that had occurred in Virginia in 1996 and 1997, holds a different view.
 He states dolphins and porpoises feed on different types of fish, thus food competition is an unlikely cause of the killings.
 Similar behaviour has been observed in Ireland.
 In the first half of July 2014, four attacks with three porpoise fatalities were observed and caught on video by the Cardigan Bay Marine Wildlife Centre in the Cardigan Bay, Wales.

 The bottlenose dolphin sometimes forms mixed species groups with other species from the dolphin family, particularly larger species, such as the short-finned pilot whale, the false killer whale and Risso's dolphin.
 They also interact with smaller species, such as the Atlantic spotted dolphin and the rough-toothed dolphin.
 While interactions with smaller species are sometimes affiliative, they can also be hostile.

 Predators

-Some large shark species, such as the tiger shark, the dusky shark, the great white shark and the bull shark, prey on the bottlenose dolphin, especially calves.
-The bottlenose dolphin is capable of defending itself by charging the predator; dolphin 'mobbing' behavior of sharks can occasionally prove fatal for the shark.
-Targeting a single adult dolphin can be dangerous for a shark of similar size.
+Some large shark species, such as the tiger shark, the dusky shark, the great white shark and the bull shark, frequently prey on the bottlenose dolphin, especially weak individuals.
+A pod of bottlenose dolphins is capable of defending against most sharks by charging the predator; dolphin 'mobbing' behavior of sharks can occasionally prove dangerous for the shark, notably in smaller species.
+Targeting a single adult dolphin can pose a risk for a shark of similar size.
 Killer whale populations in New Zealand and Peru have been observed preying on bottlenose dolphins, but this seems rare, and other orcas may swim with dolphins.
 Swimming in pods allows dolphins to better defend themselves against predators.
-Bottlenose dolphins either use complex evasive strategies to outswim their predators, or mobbing techniques to batter the predator to death or force it to flee.
+Bottlenose dolphins either use complex evasive strategies to outswim their predators, or mobbing techniques to batter the predator or force it to flee.